Martiless/flawlesscooking/README.md

 * To provide information to users about kids cookery classes in Cork
 * To allow users to make enquiries about classes
 * To provide users with a downloadable sample recipe
-* To allow users gain some inforamtion about the teacher
+* To allow users gain some information about the teacher

 ### Features: